Ergodic robust maximization of asymptotic growth with stochastic factor processes: Discussion

 \subsection{$K$-modifications}

-Our result Theorem~\ref{thm:main} requires $K$-modifications.
+Theorem~\ref{thm:main} requires $K$-modifications.
 That is, we allow modifications to the input matrix $c_X$ outside of a sufficiently large compact set $K \subset E$.
+One reason for for introducing these modifications is that the classes $\Pi_K$ can be seen as interpolating between the smallest class $\Pi_0$, which entirely fixes the volatility structure of $X$, and the much larger class $\Pi_{\emptyset}$, which up to the averaging condition that characterizes $\Ccal_\emptyset$ imposes few restrictions on the form of $\langle X \rangle$.
+Remarkably, across this wide range of classes, the optimal strategy $\hat \theta$ and the robust optimal growth rate $\lambda$ remain independent of $K$.
+This finding uncovers another layer of robustness -- across classes of measures -- for this problem.

-We introduce $K$-modifications for technical reasons in order to be able to construct the admissible worst-case measure $\widehat \P_K$ of Theorem~\ref{thm:worst_case_measure_existence}.
-Corollary~\ref{cor:original} supports the case that this is a technical matter since, under additional analytic assumptions, our main result continues to hold without the need for $K$-modifications.
+Another reason we introduce $K$-modifications is technical in nature.
+Indeed, it allows us to construct the admissible worst-case measure $\widehat \P_K$ of Theorem~\ref{thm:worst_case_measure_existence} without imposing strong implicit conditions as in \eqref{eqn:grad_int_assumption}.
+Nevertheless, Corollary~\ref{cor:original} supports the case that this is a technical matter since, under additional analytic assumptions, our main result continues to hold without $K$-modifications.
+Moreover, the $K$-modification $\tilde c_X$ of $c_X$ appearing in Lemma~\ref{lem:hat_v} and Theorem~\ref{thm:worst_case_measure_existence} is explicitly given by \eqref{eqn:K-mod} in Appendix~\ref{sec:proofs}.